mindspore-lab/mindone/examples/stable_diffusion_xl/docs/GETTING_STARTED.md

 #### 5. Long prompts support, example as:

+> Note: ⚠️ Only maintained on mindspore 2.2.1x.

 <details close>

 By default, SDXL only supports the token sequence no longer than 77.
 For those sequences longer than 77, they will be truncated to 77, which can cause information loss.